Military Time Chart helps you to easily convert the Military Time into Standard Time. It is also known as 24 Hour Clock Time.

 So, 03 + 12 = 15 Hours.

-No change in minutes. we will place minutes as it is.
+No change in minutes and place it as it is.

 Yes, military timing is popularly referred to as the 24-hour clock time.